Multi-Scale CUSUM Tests for Time Dependent Spherical Random Fields: Numerical Results and Applications to NCEP Data

-The observed value of the sup test statistic is about 5.1 (see also Figure \ref{fig:ncep-test}), which strongly suggests to reject the null hypothesis of a stationary (in time) mean function.
+The observed value of the sup test statistic is about 3.27 (see also Figure \ref{fig:ncep-test}), which strongly suggests rejecting the null hypothesis of a stationary (in time) mean function.

 We now run the same test, neglecting the multipole $\ell=0$, that is, subtracting at each time $t$ the global sample average of the temperature, which is then made constant over time.
-We repeat then the same approach, by dropping in turn the first \underline{L}-1 multipoles, for \underline{L}=2,4,6,8: this way we explore the existence of non-stationarity features that do not involve the mean or the following lowest multipoles.
-Our test statistic is still significant (see Table \ref{tab:ncep-test}) in each of these cases, suggesting that climate changes occurs not only in the mean temperature at a global level, but also in the nature of fluctuations on a number of different scales corresponding to a few dozen degrees.
+We then repeat the same approach, dropping in turn the first $\underline{\ell}-1$ multipoles, for $\underline{\ell}=2,4,6,8$: this way we explore the existence of non-stationarity features that do not involve the mean or the following lowest multipoles.
+Our test statistic is still significant for $\gamma = 0.01$ (see Table \ref{tab:ncep-test}) in each of these cases (apart from the very last, where significance occurs only at the level $\gamma = 0.05$).
+These results strongly suggest that climate change occurs not only in the mean temperature at a global level but also in the nature of fluctuations on a number of different scales corresponding to a few dozen degrees.
 The meaning and consequences of these preliminary findings on the nature of non-stationarity for climate data are left for future investigations.